In our travels, Chris and I have encountered many breathtakingly beautiful lakes all around the world.

 The hike to Ouzel Lake takes a couple of hours if you are moving at a moderate speed.

-You might get a little dusty.
+You might get a little dirty.

 Whether you visit Lake Geneva (also known as Lac Leman) from the French side or the Switzerland side, you are met with an expansive, crescent-shaped lake.
 It is the largest body of fresh water in Switzerland and France.